CB what? CB who?

 Our CBD Mission

--We carefully select who our vendors are and pick each one for their diversity in order to provide the best
+-We carefully select our vendors and pick each one for their diverse quality in order to provide the best

 items that may enhance our clients experience.

--We speak directly with our vendors and maintain contact with them regularly to learn more: about their products, missions, sales, or word of mouth experiences.
+-We speak with our vendors directly and welcome contact with them regularly to: learn more about their products, missions, and word of mouth experiences.